Can you really eat all you want and still lose weight?

 The vast majority of folks with hypertension and high blood pressure

 treat it with drugs.
-Therefore, the study goes on to conclude that
+Therefore, the study goes on to conclude

 this finding means ACE-blockers may be useful as weight-loss drugs.